mozilla/mozillians-tests/README.md

 ### Running tests locally

-To run tests locally it's a simple case of calling py.test from the Mozillians-tests directory
+To run tests locally, it's a simple case of calling py.test from the Mozillians-tests directory
-<br />You should specify the following  argument for the selenium rc: --api=rc
+<br />You should specify the following argument for the Selenium rc: --api=rc
 <br />The base URL should be a valid instance of mozillians-dev: --baseurl=http://mozillians-dev.allizom.org

     py.test --credentials=~/credentials.yaml